 A Foreign key is a set of one or more columns in a table that refers to the primary key in another table.
-Foreign key does not necessary to be always point to primary key, but the basic idea behind foreign key is that any column which is unique to identify that record/row.
+Foreign key does not necessarily always point to the primary key, but the basic idea behind foreign key is that any column that is unique to identify that record/row.

-A roll-up summary field is custom object field which calculates values from related records or the records in a related list.
-Roll-up summary field is created to display a value in a master record based on the values of fields in a detail record.
-Roll-up summary can be defined on Master-Detail relationship only.
+A roll-up summary field is a custom object field which calculates values from related records or the records in a related list.
+The roll-up summary field is created to display a value in a master record based on the values of fields in a detailed record.
+A roll-up summary can be defined on the Master-Detail relationship only.

 Formula & Cross Object Formula Field in Salesforce:

-Formula Field is a read only field whose value is evaluated from the formula or expression defined by us.
-We can define formula field on both standard as well as custom objects.
-Any change in expression or formula will automatically update the value of formula field.
+Formula Field is a read-only field whose value is evaluated from the formula or expression defined by us.
+We can define the formula field on both standards as well as custom objects.
+Any change in expression or formula will automatically update the value of the formula field.

-We can define formula field for 7 types:
+We can define the formula field for 7 types:

-Cross Object Formula Fields are the fields which are based on a Cross-object formulas.
+Cross Object Formula Fields are the fields that are based on a Cross-object formula.

 The cross object formulas are defined on two related objects and reference merge fields on those objects.

-This field is built on child object.
+This field is built on child objects.
 It is also known as Reference formula.
 We can apply cross-object fields up to 10 levels.
-Cross-object formulas can reference merge fields from a master object as well as if field is at detail side then it can merge field from a master-detail relationship.
+Cross-object formulas can reference merge fields from a master object as well as if the field is at a detailed side then it can merge field from a master-detail relationship.
 Cross Objects formula can also be defined on lookup relationships.